-A free stream of Bernadette Peters: A Special Concert is set for 8 pm EST on Friday, July 10, 2020 and can be watched at broadwaycares.org/bernadette on Broadway Cares’ Facebook and YouTube channels.
-It will also be streamed on iHeartRadioBroadway's YouTube channel and iHeartRadioBroadway.com as well as Playbill.com.
+A free stream of Bernadette Peters: A Special Concert is set for 8 pm ET on Friday, July 10, 2020 and can be watched at broadwaycares.org/bernadette on Broadway Cares’ Facebook and YouTube channels.
+It will also be streamed on iHeartRadioBroadway's YouTube channel and iHeartRadioBroadway.com.

 The night will serve as a benefit for Broadway Cares/Equity Fights AIDS.
+Donations can be made here.
 Bernadette Peters, a three-time Tony Award recipient and star of TV and film, will be joined by actor and friend Michael Urie to talk about the concert, share inside Broadway stories and celebrate Peters’ illustrious career.

 The concert, which was filmed in 2009 at Broadway’s Minskoff Theatre, features extraordinary performances of songs by Rodgers & Hammerstein, Stephen Sondheim and more.
 The evening also includes the legendary Mary Tyler Moore, who co-founded the annual pet adoption event Broadway Barks with Peters, and appearances by furry friends looking to find their forever homes.

 “I’m delighted to be able to share this incredible evening again, which has only been seen by those who were inside the Minskoff Theater,” Peters said.
 “I hope this evening will bring joy to those who now get to experience it while still making a real difference for people in need across the country, and in our industry through support of Broadway Cares.”